bwu99/nov2020_homework/README.md

 ## Introduction
 This is for Guzman Energy November 2020 Full-Time Internship recuriting process.
-- All assignments are optional.
-You can choose some or all to do.
-Both effort and result will be used for final evaluation.
+- **Assignment 1-3 are required**.
+Assignment 4 is optional.
 - You can use either R or Python (Recommended) for coding.
 - Requirement:
   - create your own github repository for result delivery
-  - pdf summary report for each assignment is recommended
+  - PDF summary report for each assignment is required.
   - if you choose python, create jupyter notebook file
-  - all code shall no bug runnable by simply cloning to local folder
+  - all script shall be runnable by simply cloning to local folder
 - **Due: before November 23rd, 2020 5pm ET**

 ## Assignment 1: Power Calendar function